erikablair/prosody-install-debian-buster/README.md

 I have no idea what I'm doing!
-This was strung together through several different tutorials *(written and video)*, the prosody.im documentation, error logs, and client *(babble.im)* error *helpers*.
+This was strung together through several different tutorials *(written and video)*, the prosody.im documentation, error logs, client *(babble.im)* error *helpers*, and good old fashioned trial and error.
  There are assuredly errors in config file but, it seems like all services are working.
 Encrypted messaging, group messaging, and file sharing are working and android to android audio and video calls.
 I will continue to add to this as I become more familiar with prosody.<br></br>
 You will first have to setup *(at minimum)* an "A" record with a [DNS provider.](https://freedns.afraid.org/freedns.afraid.org)  Open prosody.cfg.lua and prosody.conf; and replace all *example.com* with your chosen DNS.
 This is easily accomplished with substitution in vim...
 * `:%s/example.com/yourDNShere.com`  then;
 * `:wq` to save and quit.